The Best Portable Fish Finder

 Anglers who fish very small waters are rarely able to access high-quality maps of their favorite pond or creek.
 But some fish finders allow you to make your own map, which you can then store on the device and use as you would any other map.

 Some of the best fish finders allow you to incorporate GPS data into your custom maps or plot out things like vegetation and substrate transitions, which makes them even more useful.
+Some even allow fish location to be easily added to the map.

 Ease of Use

-Every angler wants a fish finder that is easy to use, but for those seeking portable fish finders, this primarily means selecting a fish finder that is easy to mount or deploy.
+Every angler wants a system that is easy to use, but for those seeking portable fish finders, this primarily means selecting a fish finder that is easy to mount or deploy.
 You don’t want a transducer that must be bolted into place, nor do you want a display unit which must be attached to a rail system or console.

 It is also helpful to choose a model that features a padded carrying case, to help protect your tool during transport.